rickcox/Hexa-Pi/Hexa-Pi_PCB/README.md

 Use **caution** - there is the possibility of interference with 2 of the messanine connectors on the top side of some holddowns.
 Test the clearance before powering on to avoid smoke.
 The M.2 is attached to the PCIe bus on Compute Module 5.
+Any M.2 Key M card which fits should work - at least in hardware.

 There are 6 M3 mounting holes - 2 near the center, and 4 at the corners.
 If you use the supplied 3D printed case, the center 2 holes hold the PCB down, and the outer 4 holes